 Fall: summer <<<>>> Sep 30, Oct 2, 2 (north), summer <<<>> >Oct 13, 14, 18 (west), summer <<<>>> Oct 18, 20, 21 (Rosche 1994) (south)

-Nebraska data suggest markedly earlier fall departure dates in the north, where there are only these later dates: 9 Oct 1999 in Blaine and Thomas Cos, 16 Oct 1966 Custer Co, 18 Oct 2015 Greeley Co, and 31 Oct 1981 Thomas Co.
+Nebraska data suggest markedly earlier fall departure dates in the north, where there are only these later dates: 9 Oct 1999 in Blaine and Thomas Cos, 16 Oct 1966 Custer Co, 18 Oct 2015 Greeley Co, 25 Oct 2018 Custer Co, 29 Oct 2018 Custer Co, and 31 Oct 1981 Thomas Co.
 Movement in the west begins in Aug, and probably peaks in late Aug; 28 were at Lake McConaughy, Keith Co 24 Aug 2007.
-Most depart the south and west by late Sep, although there are later reports 27 Oct 1990 Buffalo Co, 28 Oct 2005 Scotts Bluff Co, 25 Nov 1979 Hall Co, 28 Nov 1991 Phelps Co, and 15 Dec 1990 Lincoln Co.
-In the northeast, there are several records of lingering birds, mostly juveniles, including a juvenile in Dixon Co 4 Nov 2009, and one each in Boyd and Knox Cos 14 Nov 2011.
+Most depart the south and west by late Sep, although there are later reports 27 Oct 1990 Buffalo Co, 28 Oct 2005 Scotts Bluff Co, 1 Nov 2005 Keith Co, 25 Nov 1979 Hall Co, 28 Nov 1991 Phelps Co, and 15 Dec 1990 Lincoln Co.
+In the northeast, there are several records of lingering birds, mostly juveniles, including juveniles in Boyd and Knox Cos 14 Nov 2011 and a single in Boone Co 30 Nov 2018.
 In the southeast, departure dates are difficult to determine due to the presence of wintering birds, although peak counts are in Sep.

 Winter: Wintering occurs most years in the extreme southeast, with stragglers, usually immatures, north to Cedar and Dixon Cos, and is strongly linked to availability of acorns (Bent 1939, Parker 1982) and possibly fruits such as Russian olive, which is used by lingering individuals, usually immatures, in central Nebraska (Rosche 1994).